-This is the fourth installment of an ongoing series about the launch of a local coffee shop and roastery.
+The fourth installment of a series about the launch of a local coffee shop and roastery.
+Read all of the From the Ground Up stories

 For Compass Coffee's architects, research for the design of the eventual coffee shop's Seventh Street NW space was hardly a chore.
 Brie Husted and George Wabuge of Brie Husted Architecture took a trip to Brooklyn with Compass owners Michael Haft and Harrison Suarez, where they spent a few days sampling coffee at New York roasteries.